gvelez17/cavers/README.md

 ## Technical Summary

+### Data Modelling

 We have used two composites with a shared model between them.

-The TODO app uses a 1-1 pattern of relations between Messages and Tasks, which is implemented at the application level.
+TODO uses a 1-1 pattern of relations between Messages and Tasks, which is implemented at the application level.

-The Tag app uses a 1-many pattern of relations between Messages and Tags, which is implemented at the application level.
+Tags/Highlights uses a 1-many pattern of relations between Messages and Tags, which is implemented at the application level.

+### Applications

-The Discord app uses both TODO and Tag composites with a single DID representing the Discord server
+The Discord "Pinit" app uses both TODO and Tag composites with a single DID representing the Discord server

-The TODO app uses the TODO composite including Tasks + Messages
+The TODO app was built on Next.js and uses the TODO composite including Tasks + Messages

-The Tag app uses the Tag composite including Tags + Messages
+The Tag app was based on the Notes example app and uses the Tag composite including Tags + Messages

-The Analytics app gathers data about all models written by all DIDs
+The Analytics app was built on Next.js, and gathers data about all models written by all DIDs

+### Next steps

 Currently we share a DID between the apps, the next version would include roles and social login mapping.